sopra-fs23-group-09/SpyWithMyLittleEye_server/README.md

 * [Google cloud](https://cloud.google.com/?hl=en) - Handles the deployment

 ## 🧩 High-level Components <a id="high-level-components"></a>
-In general, the REST requests are encapsulated within the controller classes, while the handling of STOMP communication is managed by the STOMPController classes both within the controller package.
+In general, the REST requests are encapsulated within the Controller classes, while the handling of STOMP communication via websocket is managed by the STOMPController classes.
 Furthermore, there are three entity types: Game, Lobby, and Player, in the entity package.
-The player entities are persistently stored in the database, while the game and lobby entities are temporarily stored in the LobbyRepository and GameRepository classes, respectively.
+The Player entities are persistently stored in the database, while the Game and Lobby entities are temporarily stored in the LobbyRepository and GameRepository classes, respectively.
-The service classes, responsible for handling all functionalities related to the entity classes, are invoked by the controller classes to ensure seamless operations.
+The Service classes, responsible for handling all functionalities related to the entity classes, are invoked by the Controller classes.

 In order to provide a clearer understanding, the following classes are described in detail: